The Rise Of Fully Autonomous AI Drones

 • Design and development of software that’s viably safe and secure

-• Improving the design and material of drones to enhance the travel distances, as well as, lower the weight
+• Improving the design and material of drones to enhance the travel distances, as well as lower the weight

-Difference between AI Drones and UAVs?
+What is the difference between AI Drones and UAVs?

-Today, Artificial intelligence drones have made their way across many fields and applications including; terrain mapping, livestock management, agriculture, urban planning, forestry, coastal monitoring and much more.
+Today, Artificial intelligence drones have made their way across many fields and applications, including terrain mapping, livestock management, agriculture, urban planning, forestry, coastal monitoring, and much more.

 The Rise Of Fully Autonomous AI Drones

-So, to summarize the current state of AI drones we can safely say that the technology still lacks to:
+So, to summarize the current state of AI drones, we can safely say that the technology still lacks to:

-• Manage complex environment or unforeseen situations
+• Manage complex environments or unforeseen situations

 • Avoid obstacles in an urban environment